DanLeEpicMan/UpdatedMonolithSolver/README.md

 4d: Once you finish recreating the board, click on "File" and "Save As" in Notepad.
 A menu that looks like File Explorer should pop up.
 For the box that says "File name", input "yourname.csv" (yourname can be anything.
 I used the name myBoard, so I would type myBoard.csv).
 Once you input the name, change the "Save as type" box to "All Files".
 Once both of those values are inputted, save your file into the boards folder from Step 4b.
 You can copy and paste the directory of the boards folder and input it into the newly opened File Explorer if needed. **MAKE SURE THAT IT'S A .CSV FILE AND NOT A .TXT FILE.
 IF YOU ARE HAVING TROUBLE THEN SIMPLY OPEN ONE OF THE EXAMPLES, PASTE YOUR BOARD INTO THERE, AND RENAME IT!**

 Step 5: Once you have your file created, go back to Anaconda prompt and type this: "python THM.py yourname" (without quotes!). yourname is whatever you named your file, without the .csv at the end.
 For example, I would type "python THM.py myBoard" (without quotes!). **If you get an error while on this step that you can't figure out, please contact me and I'll do my best to help you.
-My contact information is located in the afterword.**
+As mentioned earlier, my contact information is located in the afterword.**

 Note for Step 5: If you get an error about "python" being an unrecognizable command then you must make a PATH variable for it.
 [Here's instructions detailing how to do that](https://www.educative.io/edpresso/how-to-add-python-to-path-variable-in-windows).
 If you're using the Anaconda prompt then you won't run into this problem.